adisuyash/buy-me-a-coffee/README.md

-# Chai Buying DApp
+# coffee Buying DApp

-🍵 This is a decentralized application (DApp) for purchasing chai using cryptocurrency while including a personalized message. ☕️
+🍵 This is a decentralized application (DApp) for purchasing Coffee using cryptocurrency while including a personalized message. ☕️

 ## Getting Started